mwaterfall/MWFeedParser/README.markdown

 ## Outstanding and suggested features

-- Further optimise parsing.
 - Demonstrate the previewing of formatted item summary/content (HTML with images, paragraphs, etc) within a `UIWebView` in demo app.
 - Provide functionality to list available feeds when given the URL to a webpage with one or more web feeds associated with it.
-- Support for the Media RSS extension.
+- Support for the Media RSS extension (from Flickr, etc.)
 - Support for the GeoRSS extension.
+- Look into web feed icons.
+- Look into supporting/detecting images in feed items.

 Feel free to get in touch and suggest/vote for other features.